-Devin Townsend – Empath15th March 2019 1 By David Malpass
+Devin Townsend – Empath15th March 2019 1 By Malli Malpass

 I’m going to start this review with a statement and continue with a heavy introspective.
 Bear with me here!
 The statement is simply this, “I don’t rate Devin Townsend“.
 Now commences the review.

 On March 28th 2019, Devin Townsend is set to release Empath, a new full length studio album.
 Why would this be of interest to me, as a vehement non-fan of any of Devin Townsend’s work?
 From Steve Vai’s Sex and Religion, through Strapping Young Lad and into Devin Townsend Project, I’ve never connected with the music.
 Often describing it as pretentious and/or just plain stupid.
 Well, like many I’ve not been able to ignore the recent explosion in popularity of the track Kingdom, from the 2k album, Physicist.
 It’s everywhere, from live videos to those hyper annoying reaction vids, where I often get sucked into watching a 15 minute video of other people watching, stopping and reacting to a 5 minute video but there’s no denying it’s a great track and it certainly set a new spark of interest for me in Mr Townsend.
 When Empath came up for review, I thought “why not?
 Let’s try something new” but I was still mostly expecting to find the whole thing as tiresome as ever.

 This is where my journey and harsh introspection begins.
 I don’t know what specific set of circumstance aligned on the day I plugged in my headphones but I approached this album with senses as open and receptive as a toddler at Disney Land (I’m pretty sure are one point this album took me there).